stancl/tenancy-docs/source/docs/v3/integrations/sanctum.blade.md

 });
 ```

-### Sanctum's csrf-cookie route in both the central and the tenant app
+### Making the csrf-cookie route work both in the central and the tenant app

 To use the `sanctum.csrf-cookie` route in both the central and the tenant apps: